DefCon-007/WhatSend/README.md

 - Send messages from a CSV file or manually add list of numbers.

 - Customize messages with receiver specific data from the CSV file like name, age, order id, etc.

+### 🚀 Building

+- Clone this repository `git clone https://github.com/DefCon-007/WhatSend` and the chrome extension `git clone https://github.com/DefCon-007/WhatSend-extension`.

+- Open the `index.html` in chrome browser.
+And load the chrome enxtension by following the steps [here](https://github.com/DefCon-007/WhatSend-extension/wiki/Installation).

+- Follow the instructions on the webpage and start sending.

 ## Author